 After a year of numerous climate protection protests by the “Fridays For Future” initiated by Greta Thunberg, the topic of sustainability now seems to have arrived on the agendas of major companies for 2020.
 Libelium, a provider of hardware and software for wireless sensor networks, published a report in the fall that explores how IoT can contribute to the United Nations’ goals for sustainable development and how a company can use technology to achieve these goals.

 Numerous other companies in the IT and IoT industry are also committed to sustainability and environmental efficiency.
 Microsoft, for example, recently announced that it wants to become CO2 negative by 2030.
 Many more companies will follow and address this issue with the help of smart technologies.

-The growth of the Internet of Things and Industry 4.0 has definitely not lost momentum.
+The growth of the Internet of Things and Industry 4.0 has definitely not lost momentum, as IDG’s IoT Study 2020 has also shown.
 More and more networked devices are being used.
 In addition to the focus on security aspects and the exciting developments in the fields of nanosatellites and Kubernetes, technologies will, in the still young new decade, increasingly serve sustainability and environmental protection.
 Many companies are already acting in this direction and have put these issues high on their agenda.
 New technologies can thus become a key driver in the fight against climate change.